smithy-lang/smithy/_sources/1.0/spec/core/model.rst.txt

 operations and resources using only their shape name rather than a fully-qualified path from the service to the shape.

+.. rubric:: Undeclared operation inputs and outputs are not a
+            part of the service closure

+:ref:`smithy.api#Unit <unit-type>` is the shape that is implicitly targeted by operation inputs and outputs when they are not explicitly declared.
+This does not, however, add ``smithy.api#Unit`` to the service's closure, and does not require renaming to avoid conflicts with other shapes named ``Unit``.
+Unions in the service closure with members targeting ``smithy.api#Unit``, however, will cause ``smithy.api#Unit`` to be a part of the service closure.

 ..  _operation: